-My last blog post was about the colorful Gerewol (Gerewol) festival, a unique beauty contest where men from the Wodaabe tribe prettify themselves and dance hours on end hoping to be picked by Wodaabe women as a winner, and possibly a mate.
-Though my main purpose was to witness this festival, I also tried to get a sense of what daily life is like for a Wodaabe, particularly for a woman.
+My last blog post was about the colorful Gerewol (Gerewol) festival, a unique beauty contest where men from the Wodaabe tribe prettify themselves and dance for hours on end, hoping to be picked by Wodaabe women as a winner, and possibly a mate.
+Though my main purpose was to witness this festival, I also tried to get a sense of daily life for a Wodaabe, particularly for a woman.
 Not surprisingly, the answer is that life is HARD.

-As I mentioned in my previous post, the Wodaabes are nomadic cattle herders, one of the few remaining nomadic groups in the world.
+As I mentioned in my previous post, the Wodaabes are nomadic cattle herders, one of the few remaining nomadic groups worldwide.
 Nomadic herdsmen are always on the move as they depend entirely upon their herds of cattle for their existence.
-Sadly, however, this is a way of life that the Wodaabes may not be able to pursue much longer as many of their traditional grazing areas are now devoted to agriculture making it harder for them to find pastures for their cattle.
-In the meantime, though as it has been for hundreds of years, men are in charge of the beloved cattle and women are in charge of, well, everything else.
+Sadly, however, this is a way of life that the Wodaabes may not be able to pursue much longer as many of their traditional grazing areas are now devoted to agriculture, making it harder for them to find pastures for their cattle.
+In the meantime, though, as it has been for hundreds of years, men are in charge of the beloved cattle, and women are in charge of, well, everything else.

-Women are also responsible for feeding the family so they milk the cows, the milk being their main source of food.
-Butter and “yogurt” are made from the fresh milk by shaking a calabash for hours.
-Millet, a grain that they typically get from bartering milk at the market is another one of their staples.
+Women are also responsible for feeding the family, so they milk the cows, the milk being their main source of food.
+Butter and “yogurt” are made from fresh milk by shaking a calabash for hours.
+Millet, a grain they typically get from bartering milk at the market, is another one of their staples.
 So, the women are often seen pounding millet, no doubt an exhausting task.

 Women or girls are also responsible for getting water to the camp.
-So, every day, they get set up with a donkey and a collection of yellow containers to fetch the water they need.
+So, they get set up daily with a donkey and a collection of yellow containers to fetch the water they need.
 I followed a group of young girls doing their water chores for a while amidst a lot of giggling and chatting on their part, probably wondering why I was going with them.
-It is also possible they were betting that I would not make it all the way as it was too hot and too far and if so they were right.
-I abandoned them halfway to come back and rest under a shady tree, not an option for them.
+It is also possible they were betting that I would not make it as it was too hot and too far, and if so, they were right.
+I abandoned them halfway to return and rest under a shady tree, which was not an option for them.

-Children help with all the chores and start doing it at a very early age.
-Young girls help the women taking care of younger children (which there are plenty of), and young boys cannot wait to be able to help herd the cattle.
-Boys typically begin doing this job at age seven and are very proud when they have reached that stage.
-They look so comfortable around the big-horned zebu cattle, I, on the other hand, was keeping my distance.
+Children help with all the chores and start doing them very early.
+Young girls help the women take care of younger children (which there are plenty of), and young boys cannot wait to be able to help herd the cattle.
+Boys typically begin this job at age seven and are very proud when they have reached that stage.
+They looked so comfortable around the big-horned zebu cattle; I, on the other hand, was keeping my distance.

-As I said earlier, the men are mostly spending time with the cattle but they do enjoy drinking tea which they very generously share with guests.
-The Wodaabe are renowned for their knowledge of “maagani”, which are traditional remedies that cure illnesses and chase away evil spirits, so men are often busy making “magical” potions on the fire.
-Another one of their responsibilities, which they take very seriously, is that they have to be beautiful as they are responsible for attracting women.
+As I said earlier, the men mostly spend time with the cattle, but they enjoy drinking tea which they generously share with guests.
+The Wodaabe are renowned for their knowledge of “maagani”, which are traditional remedies that cure illnesses and chase away evil spirits.
+Hence, men are often busy making “magical” potions on the fire.
+Another one of their responsibilities, which they take very seriously, is that they must be beautiful as they are responsible for attracting women.
 So even when men are not dancing at the festival, they pay great attention to their looks.

 So yes, it is hard to be a Wodaabe, but it does not prevent them from being extremely kind and welcoming to strangers.
-The young ones are taught from the elders a set of values they have to live by (refer to as Pulaaku), among others, to be honest, patient, wise, respectful and modest, and not to bring shame to oneself or the community.
+The elders teach the young ones a set of values they have to live by (refer to as Pulaaku), among others, to be honest, patient, wise, respectful, and modest, and not to bring shame to themselves or the community.
 No doubt that they learned their lessons quite well.
-The second day there, I dropped my cell phone on the ground without noticing it and moved on in the excitement of witnessing a dance.
+On the second day there, I dropped my cell phone on the ground without noticing it and moved on in the excitement of witnessing a dance.
 A young man came and asked the few foreigners there which one of us had dropped this phone so that he could return it to the right person.